What is in the name Khymos?

 What is molecular gastronomy after all?

 Harold McGee used to define molecular gastronomy as “The scientific study of deliciousness”.
-Check out the Definitions, History and Examples pages for more information.
-Also check out the different collections of links and the books about molecular gastronomy.
+Check out the Definitions and History pages for more information.
+Also check out the different collections of links in the menu and some of my favorite books.

 Have you made any strange observations in your kitchen?
 Or do you know about other books or weblinks on molecular gastronomy, kitchen chemistry or everyday chemistry that should be added to the site?
 Feedback and questions are welcome to email@example.com.